 Brazil Offshore Injury Attorneys

 Arnold & Itkin LLP has secured billions of dollars in verdicts and settlements for our clients.
-We are aggressive injury attorneys who have experience dealing with offshore accidents, including foreign waters injuries and claims.
+Our top-rated attorneys have experience dealing with offshore accidents, including foreign waters injuries and claims.
 We are proud to represent American offshore workers injured in the foreign waters of Brazil and are skilled at getting these cases heard by U.S. courts, where your legal rights are strongest.